 But Ayars’ case played out differently than most of his colleagues in a similar situation: Of the five SAPD officers who appealed their indefinite suspensions and whose cases were finalized in 2019, Ayars was the only one who’s firing was upheld.
-The other four won back their jobs, city records show.

 Since 2010, officers have been reinstated after indefinite suspensions 27 times, while only 13 terminations have been upheld, records show.